Beginning late August NYC residents may register 7 days a week online at www.tachsinfo.com or via telephone 1-866-618-2247.

 Knights of Columbus

-Students must be Catholic and a resident of Kings or Queens County.
+Students must be Catholic and a resident of New York State.
 Families do not need to be associated with the Knights of Columbus.
 Apply HERE

 Additional outside scholarships